Arksine/moonraker/docs/configuration.md

 #      !gpiochip0/gpio26
 #      !gpio26
 #    This parameter must be provided for "gpio" type devices
-initial_state: off
-#    The initial state for GPIO type devices.
-May be on or
-#    off.
-When moonraker starts the device will be set to this
-#    state.
-Default is off.
 timer:
 #    A time (in seconds) after which the device will power off after being.
 #    switched on.
 This effectively turns the device into a  momentary switch.